Creative

 Materials and Techniques for Aspiring Artists

-Medium Strength for Doom Recommended Technique
+Medium Strength for Doom Recommended Proficiency

-Graphite/Pencil Detailing Armor Cross-hatching for metal depth
+Graphite/Pencil Detail Armour Mark -hatching for metal depth

-Digital Painting Lighting/Glow Effects Layering metal gradients
+Digital Painting Lighting/Glow Effects Layering alloy slope

-Ink/Marker Sharp Contours High-contrast negative space
+Ink/Marker Acute Contours High-contrast negative infinite

 Capturing the Aura of the Monarch